AI CRO

 1. What is marketing automation, in one sentence?

-The implication: it's distinct from a CRM (which stores customer records but doesn't act on them autonomously), distinct from a broadcast email tool (which sends one campaign at a time), and distinct from an analytics platform (which observes but doesn't intervene).
+The implication for UK businesses is that it's distinct from a CRM (which stores customer records but doesn't act on them autonomously), distinct from a broadcast email tool (which sends one campaign at a time), and distinct from an analytics platform (which observes but doesn't intervene).
+If your shortlist conflates these three categories, you're going to buy the wrong tool.

-2. How is it different from a CRM?
+2. How is marketing automation different from a CRM?

 3. Who actually needs marketing automation?

-McRae's 2016 answer (still correct in 2026): teams whose lead volume has exceeded human-touch capacity.
+McRae's 2012 answer (still correct in 2026): teams whose lead volume has exceeded human-touch capacity.
 The pragmatic threshold is around 200 inbound leads per month or £1M+ annual revenue with a non-trivial outbound programme.
-Below that, the lift comes from cleaning the list, fixing the send calendar, and writing a better welcome sequence, not from a platform.
+Below that, the lift comes from cleaning the list, fixing the send calendar, and writing a better welcome sequence.
+Not from a platform.

 4-12 weeks for the initial setup.
 The longer end applies when integrations with a custom CRM or ecommerce platform are involved.
 The shorter end applies when the team is starting from a clean Shopify or HubSpot CRM with sensible permission rules already in place.